ibm-js/delite/docs/load.md

 Dui/themes/load! is a high level plugin for loading all the CSS files necessary for a given widget, based on the theme and direction of a page.

-The plugin takes a list of "simplified paths", for example:
+The plugin is similar to the CSS loader, but will substitute {{theme}} with the page's theme.

-	themes/load!./a/b/c/file1.css,./a/b/c/file2.css
+	themes/load!./a/b/{{theme}}/file1.css,./a/b/{{theme}}/file2.css

 The requirement is that:

-- there is an a/b/c directory relative to the current directory
+- there is an a/b directory relative to the current directory
 - it contains subdirectories holodark, ios, blackberry, and bootstrap
-- each of those subdirectories contains not only file1.css and file2.css files, but also file1_rtl.css and file2_rtl.css files.
+- each of those subdirectories contains file1.css and file2.css

 The theme is detected automatically based on the platform and browser, and the correct files are loaded.